Recent Case Proves Persuasion Is Not Undue Influence | Curtis Parkinson

 A solicitor’s note was produced in evidence.
 “She [the Deceased] was adamant she did not want [the Claimant] to inherit as she had done nothing for her mother and no longer wants to see her, she said her daughter [the Defendant] does everything for her”.

 The Court accepted this clearly demonstrated why the new Will had been made.
 This was further backed up by an independently signed statement (around the time the new Will had been made) from the mother.
-Further confirmation that the deceased had capacity, knowledge and approval of the contents of her Will was borne out by the solicitors’ file notes.
+Further confirmation that the deceased had the capacity, knowledge and approval of the contents of her Will was borne out by the solicitors’ file notes.

 It was clear that the new Will was a significant departure from the previous one.
 However, the Court did not accept the Claimant’s argument that the Defendant’s involvement was suspicious and dismissed this part of the claim.